 Nada Initiative Sparks Debate Over Road Safety — Here's Why It Matters — Business Economy

-business-economy · Nada Initiative Sparks Debate Over Road Safety — Here's Why It Matters
+Business & Economy · Nada Initiative Sparks Debate Over Road Safety — Here's Why It Matters

 The Traffic Police Department has highlighted areas with frequent accidents and is working to improve infrastructure in those zones.
 Measures include the installation of additional traffic signals, pedestrian crossings, and speed breakers.
 These changes aim to create a safer road environment for both motorists and pedestrians.